Suj4LB/custom-chrome-adblocker/README.md

 # Project Setup Instructions

-Here’s a simple guide to set up this extension for your chrome and also customise it according to your need.
+A simple guide to set up this extension for your chrome and also customize it according to your need.

 1. First, clone the repository to your local machine: